Thrasher-Intelligence/sigil/README.md

 - Frontend displays complete output once inference is completed
 - **Chats are Saved:** Your conversations are automatically saved locally, so you can close the application and resume your chat later.
 - **Settings Persist:** Sampling parameters (like temperature, top_p, etc.) are saved with each chat and will be restored when you reopen it.
-- **Multiple Chats:** You can open multiple Sigil instances in different browser tabs to work with different models or conversations simultaneously.
+- **Multiple Chats:** Sigil supports multiple chat instances, allowing you to work with different models or conversations simultaneously.

 ![Chat Interface Inference Example](assets/inference.gif)